 Adequate protein is fundamental for maintaining muscle mass, bone health, and functional independence:

-Per meal: Aim for 25-30 grams per meal.
+Per meal: Aim for 25 to 30 grams per meal.
 Older adults need more protein per meal to stimulate muscle protein synthesis.

 Quality sources: Eggs, Greek yogurt, cottage cheese, lean meats, fish, legumes, tofu, high-quality protein powders.